paketo-buildpacks/rfcs/text/nodejs/0018-policy-for-selecting-default-nodejs-version.md

 The default Node.js version should be changed on the Paketo Node.js Buildpacks if **all** the following criteria are met:

-- The Node.js version must be in the `active LTS` status, according to the [Node.js Release Schedule](https://github.com/nodejs/Release)
+- The Node.js major version must be in the `active LTS` status, according to the [Node.js Release Schedule](https://github.com/nodejs/Release)
 - The candidate version must be higher than the current default version.
 - The candidate version must pass all the integration tests across all the Paketo Node.js Buildpacks.